tobiasgerstenberg/causal_cognition/README.md

 __Causality in AI__

+- [Miller, T. (2017).
+Explanation in Artificial Intelligence: Insights from the Social Sciences. arXiv:1706.07269.](https://arxiv.org/abs/1706.07269)
 - Pearl, J. (2019).
 The seven tools of causal inference, with reflections on machine learning.
 Communications of the ACM, 62(3), 54--60.
-- [Miller, T. (2017).
-Explanation in Artificial Intelligence: Insights from the Social Sciences. arXiv:1706.07269.](https://arxiv.org/abs/1706.07269)
-- Lake, B. M., Ullman, T. D., Tenenbaum, J. B., & Gershman, S. J. (2016).
-Building machines that learn and think like people.
-Behavioral and Brain Sciences, 40.

 __Causality in the law__